s2ch/wtchat/README.md

 # WTF
 Anonymous webchat written in C++/Wt.
-Currently requires JS but it might change in future.
+Can work without JS support at all.
 Current address: http://s2chperdovidos2g.onion (tor2web addres is, for example, https://s2chperdovidos2g.onion.sh but better use a dedicated tor browser for true anonymity).